Lincolns is committed to protecting the privacy of personal information obtained through its operations as a professional services firm.

 We will respond to each request within a reasonable time.

-If a party has loged a complaint with Lincolns and is not satisfied with our response, they may contact the Commonwealth Information Commissioner.
+If a party has lodged a complaint with Lincolns and is not satisfied with our response, they may contact the Office of the Australian Information Commissioner.